-Can the election lead to divorce or separation?
+Can an election, or a political party division, lead to divorce or separation?
 Do partners or spouses need to both be Democrat, Republican, or Independent for a marriage to survive?
 Marriage and relationship research tells us that while partners who belong to the same affiliation are more likely to match, once they are in a relationship, political differences themselves don’t have to derail a marriage.

 A love relationship breaks down over many factors, but they are quantifiable and predictable.
 When a couple enters a relationship, often the chemistry that attracts them can paint the partner in the most positive light, and blind them to negative aspects.
 For instance, one partner’s “lack of expression” in the beginning of the relationship is experienced as calming.
 As the relationship continues, the spell can turn to a surprising awakening that the partner is “cold” and dismissive.